DATES AND VENUES – 2018 edition

 - Prof. Dr. Reiner Eichenberger – Head of the Center for Public Finance and Professor of Financial and Economic Policy, University of Fribourg, Switzerland

-- Prof. Dr. Andreas Heinemann-Grüder – Professor of Political Sciences at the Bonn International Center for Conversion, University of Bonn, Germany
+- Prof. Dr. Andreas Heinemann-Grüder – Professor of Political Science at the Bonn International Center for Conversion, University of Bonn, Germany

 - Dr. Sören Keil – Reader in Politics and International Relations at the School of Psychology, Politics and Sociology, Canterbury Christ Church University, UK